odemolliens/react-native-logging-tools/README.md

 Librarie's initialization function take two parameters `initLogging(config, loggers)`:
 - `config: IConfig`: IConfig is an object which takes `Reactotron` and `reactotronRedux` as parameters.
 Need to pass reactotron's libraries to be able to use it later.
 - `loggers: Array<Function>`: array of function, functions imported from this library to send log to use libraries like firebase, sentry..
+- `recordErrors: Array<Function>`: array of function, functions imported from this library to record error to use libraries like crashlytics..

 With reactotron, redux & firebase
 ```javascript